-New Mexico’s popular Turquoise Museum is relocating to the former 8,500-square-foot Gertrude Zachary Castle in downtown ABQ in the fall of 2018.
-The Museum, opened in 1993 by the Lowry’s—a New Mexican family with five generations of turquoise expertise—houses what is believed to be the world’s largest collection of turquoise.
+New Mexico’s popular Turquoise Museum is relocating from downtown to the 8,500-square-foot castle that belonged to the late Gertrude Zachary.
+The Museum, opened in 1993 by the Lowry family, houses what is believed to be the world’s largest collection of turquoise.
 The new museum will feature exhibits including: the science and geology of turquoise; turquoise mining; turquoise around the world; hundreds of examples of turquoise jewelry; and an overview of imitation turquoise.
 There will also be a new research library, a café and a flower shop on site.

 Albuquerque is nearing completion on its 50-mile bicycling, running and walking loop that connects more than 400 miles of existing bike paths.
 The loop brings trail users through some of the city’s most popular destinations: beginning in downtown, along the Riverside Trail up to the Paseo Del Norte, on to Balloon Fiesta Park and along the Sandia Mountains.

-Development plans for the proposed Sandia Peak mountain coaster are hopeful to move forward.
-The mountain coaster, would be located at the top of Sandia Peak, featuring coaster rides lasting approximately six minutes, giving riders the opportunity to control how fast they move up and down the mountain—the coaster would provide an entirely new way to experience the Sandia Mountains.
+Development plans for the anticipated Sandia Peak mountain coaster continue to move forward.
+The mountain coaster, which will be located at the top of Sandia Peak, will feature coaster rides lasting approximately three minutes, and give riders the opportunity to control how fast they move up and down the mountain.

 One Central, a mixed-use project located in downtown Albuquerque, is officially open for business.
 Located on the northeast corner of Central Avenue and First Street, One Central features 68 studio and two-bedroom apartments, a 423-space parking garage, and will house several local businesses that will occupy the ground-level space, including Deep Space Coffee.